Dr. Lawrence A. Kelley

 My primary research goal is the understanding of the relationship between the amino acid sequence of a protein and its consequent three-dimensional structure and function.
 To this end I have been developing computational methods for the prediction of protein structure and function from sequence.

-I am the chief developer of the Phyre server for protein structure prediction.
-Phyre receives approximately 5,000 submissions per month and has been cited over 800 times.
-Phyre is the successor of my previous system known as 3D-PSSM.
-3D-PSSM was one of the first widely-used web-based protein structure prediction servers and has received over 1400 citations.
+I am the chief developer of the Phyre2 server for protein structure prediction.
+Phyre2 receives approximately 1,000 submissions per day and has been cited over 1,800 times.
+Phyre2 is the successor of my previous system known as 3D-PSSM.
+3D-PSSM was one of the first widely-used web-based protein structure prediction servers and has received over 1,600 citations.

-My most recent work has been on improving and developing the Phyre system and this has recently been released as Phyre2.
+My most recent work has been on improving and developing the Phyre system by adding new functionality to analyse model quality, predict function, effects of mutations and building complexes.
+Phyre2.

 Member of the Editorial board of Biology